kylefoxaustin/jaws/README.md

 If JAWS fails to allocate memory:

-1. Try reducing the percentage (-low instead of -mid or -high)
+1. Try reducing the percentage (-low instead of -mid or -high, or a lower custom percentage)
 2. Use smaller chunk sizes (-chunk=50MB)
 3. Check available memory with `free -m`